Authorities are in a standoff with an armed suspect who tried to enter the FBI's Cincinnati office – KION546

 “The suspect vehicle did fire shots during that pursuit,” Dennis said.
 The suspect then exited onto State Route 73 and traveled east to Smith Road, where he headed north before eventually coming to a stop.

-“Gunfire was exchanged between officers on scene and the suspect,” Dennis said, adding the situation remains contained to a specific area and there is no risk to the public outside of that area.
+“Gunfire was exchanged between officers on scene and the suspect,” Dennis said, adding the situation remains contained to a specific area and there is no risk to the public outside the immediate area.

 At the time of the news conference, no officers had been injured, Dennis said.
 He declined to answer questions about whether the suspect had been positively identified or injured in the standoff with authorities.